Exponential distance relation (aka Titius-Bode rule) in extra solar planetary systems: In Laskar's footsteps: second degree polynomial Exponential

 Particularly significant is the law with $r \sim n^2$.
-In fact, power laws as $n^2$ where proposed in several works, even long ago, for the distribution of planets or satellites in the Solar System (see Refs.\cite{n2}). \footnote{It is interesting to observe that, with the exception of Schmidt, all the authors in Refs.\cite{n2} arrive to a quadratic law for the orbital radii distribution, $r \sim n^2$, because they consider a quantum-like description of the planetary systems, where they assume a Newtonian potential $1/r$ together with a Bohr-like quantization condition for the angular momentum (per unit mass).
-A different example of quantum-like description, that instead leads to an exponential rule $r\sim e^{2\lambda n}$, is presented in Ref.~\cite{Scardigli}.} Although at a first glance the $n^2$ rule seems to be able to fit some data, more attentive considerations reveal that authors in Refs.\cite{n2} are in general forced to use non consecutive integers in order to accommodate the planetary distances.
+In fact, power laws as $n^2$ were proposed in several works, even long ago, for the distribution of planets or satellites in the Solar System (see Caswell 1929; Schmidt 1945; Nottale 1996; Nottale et al. 1997; Agnese \& Festa 1997; Reinisch 1998; de Oliveira Neto et al. 2004). \footnote{It is interesting to observe that, with the exception of Schmidt, all the authors in (Caswell 1929; Schmidt 1945; Nottale 1996; Nottale et al. 1997; Agnese \& Festa 1997; Reinisch 1998; de Oliveira Neto et al. 2004) arrive to a quadratic law for the orbital radii distribution, $r \sim n^2$, because they consider a quantum-like description of the planetary systems, where they assume a Newtonian potential $1/r$ together with a Bohr-like quantization condition for the angular momentum (per unit mass).
+A different example of quantum-like description, that instead leads to an exponential rule $r\sim e^{2\lambda n}$, is presented in (Scardigli 2007).} Although at a first glance the $n^2$ rule seems to be able to fit some data, more attentive considerations reveal that authors in (Caswell 1929; Schmidt 1945; Nottale 1996; Nottale et al. 1997; Agnese \& Festa 1997; Reinisch 1998; de Oliveira Neto et al. 2004) are in general forced to use non consecutive integers in order to accommodate the planetary distances.
 Or, perhaps more often, they split the Solar System into two sets of inner and outer planets (i.e. terrestrial and gigantic planets); the semimajor axis in each set then follow a $n^2$ power law to a high degree of approximation, however with different coefficients $A_i$, $B_i$ for each of the two planetary families.
 In other words, we have two different fitting parabolae, which in general do not join into a single smooth function.

 However, the sounding theoretical basis of the $n^2$ rule (at least, in the Laskar formulation), and its partial efficiency in describing planetary distances, have pushed us to check such law also in extra solar planetary systems.
 Therefore we took the worst 6 systems in terms of $R^2$ and $Median$ agreement with the TB rule, and we recomputed them with a polynomial $(A+Bn)^2$ fitting, to see if their new $R^2$ and $Median$ indicators are better or worse than those obtained with the TB fitting.